 This is a basic if you love Matcha lattes.
 Not much explanation needed, but if you like a nice frothy Matcha Latte, Golden Milk, etc. you need one of these.
 Nothing fancy really, just a basic one will do the job!
 (I was using my baby’s formula mixer to make my Matcha lattes before getting one and it worked perfectly well).
 Now… if you’re a latte addict like me, you might want to invest in a fantastic frother like I recently did.
 I got the Nespresso Milk Frother and can’t be happier.

 6. Matcha Whisk & Scoop (B)

-Matcha is traditionally prepared in a bowl using a whisk, but you can also get away without it.
-The whisk helps create the froth when mixing the Matcha with the water (to read more about Matcha and how to prepare it, check out my post here).
+Matcha is traditionally prepared in a bowl using a whisk.
+The whisk helps create the froth when mixing the Matcha with the water (to learn more about Matcha and how to prepare it, check out my post Matcha Basics).
 The scoop will help you measure the right amount of Matcha powder to make a perfect cup.
 I recommend getting a set with a whisk holder because it helps it preserve its shape.
 I recently bought a set that comes with a bowl too which I loved.

 7. Tea Tins (N)

 If you like to make your own blends or buy large amounts of tea, I recommend you get some good tins with an extra airtight lid.
 I love to blend teas and try different things but I almost always make only one cup to try, so when I hit the mark I like to make larger quantities to store and these tins are perfect for it.

 These items are the exact same ones I use so I’m recommending them based on my positive experience.
 There are tons of other options out there, so feel free to choose whatever you are comfortable with.
 Write a comment below if you need advice, have any questions or if you want to share one of your personal basic tea accessories!